Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Methods

-with an additional hyperparameter ($\lambda_{s}$) for the adversarial debiasing subnetwork allowing for tuning of fairness through hyperparameter optimization, e.g., BOHB \cite{falkner2018bohb}.
-In our experiments, we compare the above two models (DA, fair DA adv. deb.), to the base neural network (subnetwork 1 in Fig. \ref{fig:ARMED_Fairness}) and to another approach for fairness, known as absolute correlation loss.
-Introduced by \cite{beutel2019correlationRE}, in lieu of adding an adversary, this approach adds a loss term to promote fairness.
-We denote this model by fair DA ACL.
-A Pearson correlation coefficient is computed between the predictor output and sensitive subgroups.
-A correlation loss term can be added for each sensitive feature, incentivizing learning that reduces overall correlation according to the following total loss function:
+There is an alternative approach to implement equalized odds fairness, which entails the introduction of a new loss function, known as the absolute correlation loss (ACL) \cite{beutel2019correlationRE}.
+Inspired by this approach, in lieu of adding an adversary debiasing network for the FE, we add a loss term which promotes fairness.
+For the new ACL loss term, a Pearson correlation coefficient is computed between the predictor output and values of the sensitive variable.
+Then, the correlation loss term using this coefficient can be added for each sensitive feature, incentivizing learning that reduces overall correlation, according to the following overall loss function:

-for sensitive features $S_1$ through $S_n$ and with an added correlation loss weight hyperparameter ($\lambda_s$).
+for sensitive features $S$ with an added correlation loss weight hyperparameter ($\lambda_s$).
+We denote this model as the \textit{Fair(ACL) DA-NNet} model, and we use it to explore the potential of this alternative approach.